-In this study, quantitative research approach is used to collect the date from respondents once; in quantitative research data collected, analyzed and presented in numbers, by this method the result can be more reliable (Basias & Pollalis, 2018; Creswell, 2009; Sogunro, 2001; Strijker, Bosworth, & Bouter, 2020).
+In this study we used quantitative research approach because we collect the date from respondents once; in quantitative research data collected, analyzed and presented in numbers, by this method the result can be more reliable (Basias & Pollalis, 2018; Creswell, 2009; Sogunro, 2001; Strijker, Bosworth, & Bouter, 2020).
 The quantitative research approach used for measurement of relationships between different variables in Algeria.
 This study distributed a questionnaire among different customers of business industry in Algeria for data collection.
 Population of the study is based on the metaverse users of different businesses in Algeria.

-This study is based on metaverse users of different business.
-Therefore, this study collected the data from different cities.
+Our study is based on metaverse users of different business.
+Therefore, we collect the data from different cities.
 400 questionnaires were distributed among the users of metaverse.
-According to the research if the population is more than 1,00,000 then the sample size should be 382 so, in the current study total population is more than 1,00,000 so study's sample size is 382 metaverse users.
+According to the research if the population is more than 100000 then the sample size should be 382 so, in the current study our total population is more than 100000 so our sample size is 382 metaverse users.
 Data was collected by using area cluster sampling.
 While using cluster sampling, population was divided into smaller groups known as clusters.
 Respondents randomly select among these clusters to form a sample (Johnson, Baburajan, & Sulekha, 2020).
 The cities were considered as clusters.
 The questionnaire was developed, and the scale items are presented in Table 1.